nerdai/llama_index/llama-index-legacy/docs/module_guides/observability/observability.md

 )

 # NOTE: No need to do the following
-# from llama_index import ServiceContext
+# from llama_index.legacy import ServiceContext
-# from llama_index.callbacks import CallbackManager
+# from llama_index.legacy.callbacks import CallbackManager
 # from honeyhive.utils.llamaindex_tracer import HoneyHiveLlamaIndexTracer
 # hh_tracer = HoneyHiveLlamaIndexTracer(
 #     project="My HoneyHive Project",